Updated: November 7, 2017

 So we listen.
 Anti-gravity forklifts.
 They are coming.

 Major earthquakes were suppose to have diverted rivers in North America and precipitated nuclear meltdowns in August of 2017.
-(Whoops, on that prediction.)
+(Not yet.)

-We listen to Clif’s hollow-moon babble.
-Just believe.
+We listen to Clif’s hollow-moon assertions.
+(Where’s the evidence?)

-And we trust that just maybe he’s onto something about crypto’s?
-Swamp-land anyone?
+And we trust that just maybe Clif is onto something about crypto’s?

-Maybe his Webbot thing was garbled by bad data like he said, which is why he currently focuses on cryptocurrency.
-Suspicious, don’t you think?
+Maybe his Webbot was garbled by bad data like he said, which is why he currently focuses on cryptocurrency and not a wider set of data, except economic stuff.

 I hope that Clif’s inexplicable descriptions, his references to the unusual and seemingly unproven, are not, in some ways, infecting his ability to maintain his rationality.
 But one needs to be rational in the first place.

 And his alleged Webbot?
-Where is it?
-In his brain?
 It’s not “open source.”
+We can’t have it inspected.

 And yes, there are other experiments like the Webbot, predictive markets, and the wisdom of the crowd ideas.
 Estimations based upon predictions are akin to gambling, however.
-It is not like life a life insurance actuarial table predicting deaths per thousand, based on past data.
+It is not like a life insurance actuarial table predicting deaths per thousand, based on past data.
+Even Google Trends are “trends.”

 Gold is just sort of okay, as far I can judge by Clif’s statements.
 However, he’s not too enthusiastic about it.